cosmos/sdk-tutorials/academy/my-own-chain/cosmjs.md

 </HighlightBox>

-[CosmJS](https://github.com/cosmos/cosmjs) is a library created to _talk_ to the Cosmos SDK.
+[CosmJS](https://github.com/cosmos/cosmjs) is a library created to talk to the Cosmos SDK.
 It is a [powerful tool](https://github.com/cosmos/cosmjs/wiki/What-can-CosmJS-do-for-me%3F), which can be used to create wallets, explorers, IBC relayers, and other decentralized applications (dApps).
-It is written in TypeScript and therefore can be client or server side.
+It is written in TypeScript and can therefore be client or server side.

 ## Your chain